Kaatelal & Sons

 Kaatelal & Sons is an Indian television series that aired on Sony SAB from 16 November 2020 to 27 August 2021.
-Produced by Contiloe Entertainment, it starred Jiya Shankar, Megha Chakraborty, Ashok Lokhande, Sachin Chaudhary, Sahil Phull and Vinay Rohrra.
+Produced by Contiloe Entertainment, it starred Jiya Shankar, Megha Chakraborty, Ashok Lokhande, Paras Arora, Sahil Phull and Vinay Rohrra.

 Plot

 The plot initially focused on twin sisters Susheela and Garima, who fight against patriarchal traditions to run the family's ancestral salon called Kaatelal & Sons by disguising themselves as Gunnu-Sattu when their father had an accident.
 They soon realise that their passion was the saloon.

-When they face the same norms of patricarchy from their in-laws, they again successfully change the society's and their in-laws' mentality with the help of their husbands Agni Rajawat (Garima's husband), Madhav Solanki (Susheela's husband), and their cousin Putrapaal, called Puttu by family.
+When they face the same norms of patricarchy from their fatherand in-laws, they again successfully change the society's and their father and in-laws' mentality and achieved their dream with the help of their husbands Agni Rajawat (Garima's husband), Madhav Solanki (Susheela's husband), and Susheela's former fiance, Dr.Pramod Chautala and the twins' cousin Putrapaal 'Puttu' Kaatelal Ruhail, and Puttu's love interest and friend, also Agni's sister, Pavni.